6 New Year's Eve Party Theme Ideas

 Six New Year's Eve Party Theme Ideas

 New Year's Eve can be a tricky holiday.
 Expectations are high and party-goers are looking for a way to make all the hype worthwhile.
-That said, a good New Year's Eve party can often be one of the most fun of the entire year, and has the unique distinction of being both the last and the first party of two different years.
+That said, a good New Year's Eve party can often be one of the most fun of the entire year.
+It also has the unique distinction of being both the last and the first party of two different years.
 Fancy that!

 - White Wonderland

 - Gateway to Gold